HistoricEngland/H.API/HGRSchemaDocumentation.md

 **Data Type**: ISO 8601 UTC\
 **Description**: The earliest date of a date range.
 Associated with an End Date entry.
 Used together, they provide a range of dates within which something has taken place (where this is not precisely known) or to indicate the span of dates over which a longer event has taken place.
 (MIDAS)\
 **Validation Rules**: date format:YYYY-MM-DD, YYYY-MM, YYYY, -YYYY\
 BCE dates are represented using a negative year format.
 For example, 500 BCE becomes -499 (this is because there is no year 0 in the Gregorian calendar).
-The negative year indicates it's a BCE date.

 ---